 Regular and detailed input from the private sector was also vital to the Plan's success.
 Consisting of businesses with a keen interest in freight and logistics, their participation took the form of serving on the Plan's Private Sector Committee.
-Businesses represented included many Georgia-based industries such as Georgia Pacific, UPS, CSX, Norfolk Southern, Delta Airlines, The Home Depot and many others including logistics businesses and the Georgia Motor Trucking Association.
-In addition, key State agencies, the Port of Savannah, and Hartsfield Jackson Atlanta International Airport were examples of active participants in the committee meetings.
+Businesses represented included senior executives from many Georgia-based industries such as Georgia Pacific, UPS, CSX, Norfolk Southern, Delta Airlines, The Home Depot and others including logistics businesses and the Georgia Motor Trucking Association.
+All meetings were held at the Georgia Capitol building adjacent to the Governor's office, with the exception of one meeting that was webinar-based in recognition of the busy schedules of the senior-level executives who were our committee members.

+In addition, the Port of Savannah and Hartsfield-Jackson Atlanta International Airport were examples of active participants in the committee meetings.
 The Private Sector Committee provided invaluable oversight and direction to the Statewide Freight and Logistics Plan, meeting at four key milestones during the Plan's development.
 At each meeting, key legislators (House and Senate Transportation Committee chairmen) were also invited to share in the discussion.
-The Committee's charge, first from Governor Perdue and later from Governor Deal, was to ensure that the Statewide Freight and Logistics Plan outcomes are both industry-driven and actionable.
+The Committee's charge, first from then-Governor

+Perdue and later from Governor Deal, was to ensure that the Statewide Freight and Logistics Plan outcomes are both industry-driven and actionable.

-In addition to the Private Sector Committee, the Freight and Logistics Plan was presented at first three Freight Summits held in Atlanta.
-Sponsored by the Center for Innovation and Logistics, the attendance at these annual Summits has grown to include over 1,000 attendees in 2012.
-The audience is primarily comprised of private sector freight and logistics businesses in addition to various government agencies.
+In addition to the Private Sector Committee, the Freight and Logistics Plan was presented at the first three annual Georgia Logistics Summits held in Atlanta.
+Sponsored by the Center for Innovation and Logistics - a division of the Georgia Department of Economic Development, attendance at these annual Summits has grown to include over 1,000 attendees in 2012.
+The audience at this annual meeting is primarily comprised of private sector freight and logistics businesses in addition to various government agencies.
 Prior to the inaugural 2010 Summit, the Planning team conducted a survey of needs, which was completed by over 100 businesses that were registered to attend.
 The survey identified problem corridors and transportation issues, such as congestion, reliability, and capacity.
-A presentation of the survey's findings was included in the agenda of the 2010 Logistics Summit held on April 29, 2010, and responses overwhelmingly indicated that congestion in Atlanta had a major impact on freight operations.
+A presentation of the survey's findings was included in the agenda of the 2010 Logistics Summit held on April 29, 2010, and responses overwhelmingly indicated that congestion in Atlanta had a major impact on private-sector freight operations.

 Input from private sector businesses was also obtained by mapping out supply chains for Purdue Chicken, Home Depot and Weyerhaueser.
 This work was done as part of the Plan's investigation of Georgia-specific case studies for goods movement.
-For Purdue Chicken and Home Depot, logistics personnel were interviewed.
+For Purdue Chicken and Home Depot, logistics personnel from each company were interviewed.
 For Weyerhaeuser, information on supply chains was obtained from their website.
-Findings were included in the Plan final documentation.
+All findings were included in the Plan's final documentation.